no1seman/graphqlapi/docs/graphqlapi.md

 ### stop()

-`stop()` - function is used to deinit GraphQL API module, remove all used variables, cleanup cache and destroy http-endpoint.
+`graphqlapi.stop()` - function is used to deinit GraphQL API module, remove all used variables, cleanup cache and destroy http-endpoint.

 ### reload()

-`reload()` - function is used to reload all models from disk.
+`graphqlapi.reload()` - function is used to reload all models from disk.
 Usually used to load new models, that may be placed to the same models_dir.

 ### set_models_dir()

-`set_models_dir(models_dir)` - function is used to get GraphQL API models dir path,
+`graphqlapi.set_models_dir(models_dir)` - function is used to get GraphQL API models dir path,

 where: